 If you are looking to move to Coeur D’Alene because you don’t mind the cold weather and you want to get some peace and quiet from the media, you are looking in the wrong place.

 Coeur D’Alene is located in Kootenai County, which is considered to be highly conservative.
-70%Opens in a new tab. of residents voted for the Republican party in the 2020 election, with only 27% voting democrat and 3% independent.
-To give context as to why these numbers are considered so high, Wyoming was voted as the most Republican or right-leaning stateOpens in a new tab. in the United States of America.
-Only 57%Opens in a new tab. of residents identify as Republican, 18% unaffiliated, and 25% democrat.
+70% of residents voted for the Republican party in the 2020 election, with only 27% voting democrat and 3% independent.
+To give context as to why these numbers are considered so high, Wyoming was voted as the most Republican or right-leaning state in the United States of America.
+Only 57% of residents identify as Republican, 18% unaffiliated, and 25% democrat.

 This means that Coeur D’Alene has 13% more republican residents than the most right-leaning state in the country!
 But that’s not all.